Gain financial insights

 What is a Deductible in Health Insurance?

-A deductible is the amount of money you must pay from your own pocket before your health insurance starts helping you with the rest of the bill.
+A deductible is the fixed amount you must pay out of pocket before your health insurance starts covering the remaining hospital expenses.

 • Deductible is the first expense.

-• It is paid by you before the insurer covers the rest.
+• You pay it before the insurer covers the rest.

 • The higher the deductible, the lower your premium, but the more you pay during hospitalisation.